boliqq07/BGP/docs/source/Guide/index.rst

 **Suggested Using**

-``skflow``: One sklearn-type implement to run symbol learning.
+``skflow``: One sklearn-type implement to run symbol learning

 **Advanced Using**

-``base``:  The storage form of expression (tree-style), integration calculate methods, and define the present set for features and operations.
+``base``:  The storage form of expression (tree-style), integration calculate methods, and define the present set for features and operations

-``flow``:  Genetic algorithm loop.
+``flow``:  Genetic algorithm loop

 **For developers**